Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Few Different Knapsacks

-\item \textbf{Use an EPTAS:} Consider the instance~$I$ consisting of the items in~\candmeps and the placeholder bundles~$B_1, B_2,\dots, B_{\frac m \eps}$.
-Run the EPTAS designed by Jansen~\cite{Jansen10mkp,Jansen12mkp}, parameterized by $\eps$, to obtain a packing $P$ for this instance. \item \textbf{Implicit Solution:} Among all guesses, keep the feasible solution~$P$ with the highest value.
+\item \textbf{Implicit Solution:} Among all guesses, keep the feasible solution~$P$ with the highest value.
 Then, for any knapsack, place into the knapsack items from~\candmeps as in~$P$ and, if~$B_k$ is placed in~$P$ on this knapsack, also place the low-value items that constitute~$B_k$, except possibly items cut fractionally.
 While used candidates can be stored explicitly, low-value items are given only implicitly by saving the correct guesses and recomputing~$B_k$ on a query. \end{enumerate}

-\paragraph{Analysis.}
+\paragraph*{Analysis}

-The analysis is almost identical with that of \cref{sec:singleKS} with only slight changes to accommodate the alterations described above.
+The analysis is almost identical to that of \cref{sec:singleKS} with only slight changes to accommodate the alterations described above.
 For completeness, we give the full proofs.
-We consider the iteration in which all guesses~($V_{\lmax},V_{\lmin}, n_{\min}, \vals$) are correct, and show that the obtained solution has a value of at least~$(1-6\eps)\cdot v(\opt)$.
+We consider the iteration in which all guesses~(${\lmax},{\lmin}, n_{\min}, \vals$) are correct, and show that the obtained solution has a value of at least~$(1-6\eps)\cdot v(\opt)$.
 To this end, we consider intermediate results to analyze the impact of each step.

-Let~$\mcp_1$ be the set of solutions respecting: \begin{enumerate*}[label=(\roman*), ref=(\roman*),leftmargin=9mm] \item items not in~\candmeps have a value of at most~$V_{\lmin}$ but are not part of the~$n_{\min}$ smallest items of the value class~$V_{\lmin}$, and \item the total value of these items lies in~$[\vals;(1+\eps)\vals]$. \end{enumerate*} Denote by~$\opt_1$ the solution of highest value in~$\mcp_1$.
+Let~$\mcp_1$ be the set of solutions respecting: \begin{enumerate*}[label=(\roman*), ref=(\roman*),leftmargin=9mm] \item items not in~\candmeps have a value of at most~$\vc{\lmin}$ but are not part of the~$n_{\min}$ smallest items of the value class~$V_{\lmin}$, and \item the total value of these items lies in~$[\vals,(1+\eps)\vals]$. \end{enumerate*} Denote by~$\opt_1$ the solution of highest value in~$\mcp_1$.

 \begin{lemma} Consider~$\opt_1$ defined as above.
 Then,~$v(\opt_1) \geq (1-\eps) \cdot v(\opt)$. \end{lemma}